gordykeene/raspberry-pi-node-red-nixie/README.md

 The previous step shows how to open a terminal shell into the Raspberry Pi.
 Continuing in that shell, the following instructions will get Node-RED started.

-Depending on the path that lead to this point, it is possible Node-RED is aleady installed.
+Depending on the path that lead to this point, it is possible Node-RED is already installed.
 Running the following command is a simple way to find out:
 ```sh
 node-red-stop && node-red-start
 ```
 If a message indicating `Start Node-RED` appears, then Node-RED is already installed and the rest of this section can be skipped.
 However if a message indicating `command not found` appears, then Node-RED will have to be installed.
 The following instructions outline one way to accomplish that.

-Instructions appropriate for a Raspberry Pi are found on the [Node-RED Rapsberry Pi][nodered-raspberrypi] getting started guide.
+Instructions appropriate for a Raspberry Pi are found on the [Node-RED Raspberry Pi][nodered-raspberrypi] getting started guide.
 In many cases, it just boils down to pasting this block of text in to a terminal window.

 ```sh
 node-red-stop && \